ShortToGround/Kludge-Z80/README.md

 ### Real-time Clock Card
-Like the network card, this is just an SPI circuit as well but the RTC IC is embedded on board and this runs a LOT slower than the network card circuit does
+Like the network card, this is just an SPI circuit as well but the RTC IC is embedded on board and this runs a LOT slower than the network card circuit does.

 ### Serial Card
 This card has a single 16550DN UART on-board for serial communication.